A Rail Trail, a Fishing Stream and a Paddle Trail

 For the angler or paddler looking for a little more on their adventure in Northcentral PA, try out Pine Creek and its award-winning 62-mile Pine Creek Rail Trail.
 The former railroad path runs between Wellsboro, Tioga County, and Jersey Shore, Lycoming County.
 It is an access for fishing in Pine Creek for most of its route.

-The Adventures of Pine Creek Rail Trail
+Fishing Pine Creek Rail Trail

 Walk, jog or hop on a bike to find a great fishing spot.
 You’ll also want to look for wildlife along the way.
 You will pass a few primitive campgrounds, bathrooms and picnic areas along the trail.

 Catch bass, occasional Walleyes, trophy-sized Fallfish and trout.
+Find fishing maps for Pine Creek and the area.

-Then in winter, the rail trail is groomed for cross-country skiing and snowshoeing.
+In winter, the rail trail is groomed for cross-country skiing and snowshoeing.

 Wellsboro, near the northern trailhead, will take you back in time with its gaslight Main Street.
 Browse the shops and enjoy the arts community during your visit.